clojure-emacs/inf-clojure/README.md

 #### ElDoc

-**Note:** You can skip this section if you're using Emacs 26.1+, as `eldoc-mode` is enabled by default there.

 `eldoc-mode` is supported in Clojure source buffers and `*inferior-clojure*` buffers which are running a Clojure REPL.

 When ElDoc is enabled and there is an active REPL, it will show the argument list of the function call you are currently editing in the echo area.
+It accomplishes this by evaluating forms to get the metadata for the vars under your cursor.
+One side effect of this is that it can mess with repl vars like `*1` and `*2`.
+You can disable inf-clojure's Eldoc functionality with `(setq inf-clojure-enable-eldoc nil)`.

-You can activate ElDoc with `M-x eldoc-mode` or by adding the following to you Emacs config:
+ElDoc should be enabled by default in Emacs 26.1+.
+If it is not active by default, you can activate ElDoc with `M-x eldoc-mode` or by adding the following to you Emacs config:

 ```emacs-lisp
 (add-hook 'clojure-mode-hook #'eldoc-mode)